trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   tribits/package_arch/UnitTests/ReducedMockTrilinos/

 It is a scaled-down version of the `MockTrilinos`_ test project with just a handful of packages and some modified dependencies.
-Its primary purpose is to be used for examples in the section `Package Dependencies and Enable/Disable Logic`_ and to test a few features of the TriBITS system not tested in other tests.
+Its primary purpose for this example project is to be used for examples in the section `Package Dependencies and Enable/Disable Logic`_ and to test a few features of the TriBITS system not tested in other tests.

 The list of packages in::